ef3d0c3e/fractol/README.md

         *Doing so gives good result around 'smooth' regions in the smaller image.\
         However, 'noisy' regions become blurry when upscaled.
 Edge-detection can help to detect these regions\
         in order to 'fix' their blurryness.*
-    - Edges are detected using [Sobel edge detection](https://en.wikipedia.org/wiki/Sobel_operator)
+    - Edges are detected using [Sobel edge-detection](https://en.wikipedia.org/wiki/Sobel_operator)
     - Detected edges are propagated to their neighbor pixels in order to create a 'mask' of blurry regions.
     - Each pixel present in the mask is re-sampled from the fractal in order to get a newer accurate reading of their values.\
         *A possible optimization to this method is to re-use the previously computed pixel data from the smaller image*\
+        *This upsampling method can save a lot of resources, as most smooth pixel regions would have\
+        stayed the same if they had been oversampled.
+Oversampling only the noisy regions uses\
+        less resources than supersampling.
+While still providing good quality images.\
+        However, expect very noisy images to result in global oversampling of the entire image (long).* \
         See [gallery](#gallery-downsampling) for how downsampling works.

  * **When using <a name="render-upsampling" style="text-decoration:none;">upsampling</a> (antialiasing): [Key = U]**
-    - Sobel edge-detection is used to detect noisy regions that might need re-computing.
+    - [Sobel edge-detection](https://en.wikipedia.org/wiki/Sobel_operator) is used to detect noisy regions that might need re-computing.
     - A 5x5 gaussian blur is used to 'propagate' noisy pixels to their neighbors.
     - From then, each pixel gets an oversampling weight assigned.\
         *The assigned weights can be visualized using `Oversampling debug` in the selector ui.*
     - Each pixel is recomputed using `(2 * floor(weight) + 1) ^ 2` samples.\
         *(The original pixel is subdivided into a grid with 1 cell for each sample)*
     - They are then blended into the final pixel value using gaussian sampling.\
-        *This upsampling method can save a lot of resources, as most smooth pixel regions would have\
-        stayed the same if they had been oversampled.
-Oversampling only the noisy regions uses\
-        less resources than supersampling.
-While still providing good quality images.\
-        However, expect very noisy images to result in global oversampling of the entire image (long).* \
         See [gallery](#gallery-upsampling) for examples of upsampling.

 # Parameters